The $\kappa$-Strongly Proper Forcing Axiom: Introduction

 Throughout the paper we work in $\ZFC+\GCH$ for the sake of simplicity, although many of these results can be proved without $\GCH$ if one is willing to collapse cardinals, as long as one assumes that $\kappa^{<\kappa}=\kappa$ where appropriate.

-The structure of this paper is what we call an ``onion proof''.
-We start by sketching Neeman's proof of $\PFA$ in the present context, using a supercompact cardinal.
-We then prove the weak reflection lemma which allows us to ``peel off'' the consistency strength of the proof to a mere inaccessible cardinal, and we then show that this too can be reduced to nothing more than $\ZFC$.
+The structure of the first part of the paper is what we may call an ``onion proof''.
+We start by sketching Neeman's consistency proof of $\PFA$ in the present context, using a supercompact cardinal.
+We then prove the weak reflection lemma, which allows us to ``peel off'' the consistency strength of the proof to a mere inaccessible cardinal, and then we show that this too can be reduced to nothing more than $\ZFC$.
 In the second part of the paper we modify (in \autoref{section7}) our final construction from the first part so as to obtain a model of our forcing axiom with $2^\kappa$ arbitrarily large, and in \autoref{relax} we prove that various natural strengthenings of the forcing axiom are actually false.